-Summary Information During fiscal year 2019, the Agency did not initiate any new swaps.
-The existing swaps with Bank of America, N.A. and Goldman Sachs Mitsui Marine remain in place to hedge Series 37C.
+Summary Information During fiscal year 2022, the Agency did not initiate any new swaps.
+The existing swaps with Bank of America, N.A. and Goldman Sachs Mitsui Marine remain in place to hedge Series 37C, which was a direct placement.